 4. How has China responded?

-Following the Oct.
-15 House vote, Chinese Ministry of Foreign Affairs spokesman Geng Shuang warned American lawmakers to stop meddling in China’s internal affairs “before falling off the edge of the cliff.”
-Earlier, he’d accused U.S. lawmakers of disregarding the “vile behavior” of “violent radicals” and of “gross interference” in China’s internal affairs, adding that the Chinese government would respond with “forceful fightback” to any attempt to harm its interests.
+With “strong indignation and firm opposition.”
+Chinese Foreign Ministry spokesman Geng Shuang has accused the congressional committees of disregarding the “vile behavior” of “violent radicals” and of “gross interference” in China’s internal affairs, adding that the Chinese government would respond with “forceful fightback” to any attempt to harm its interests.
 The official Xinhua News Agency used stronger language in a commentary that accused U.S. lawmakers of “smearing China to score cheap political gains as usual.”
 It blasted as “groundless” accusations about the loss of freedom or human rights issues in Hong Kong, noting that the 2018 Human Freedom Index compiled by the Fraser Institute, a Vancouver-based think tank, has Hong Kong ranked No. 3, way ahead of the U.S. at No. 17.

-The government expressed “regret” over the House vote.
-The city’s leader, Chief Executive Carrie Lam, has said it would be “totally unacceptable” for foreign legislatures to interfere in Hong Kong’s internal affairs, and that any sanctions would only complicate the problems in the city.
+The city’s leader, Chief Executive Carrie Lam, said it would be “totally unacceptable” for foreign lawmakers to interfere in Hong Kong’s internal affairs, and that any sanctions would only complicate the problems in the city.
 (Lam was selected in 2017 by a committee of 1,200 political insiders overwhelmingly loyal to the Chinese government.)
 She has sought to reassure investors that the city still adheres to the rule of law and has an independent judiciary.
 She also has defended police actions and said the city risked sliding into an abyss.